SharePoint/sp-dev-docs/docs/general-development/searching-new-content-with-sharepoint-search.md

 # Searching new content with SharePoint Search
-Learn how to make content available for users to search with SharePoint Server 2013.
+Learn how to make content available for users to search with SharePoint.
-## Making content available for search in SharePoint Server 2013
+## Making content available for search in SharePoint

-Search in SharePoint 2013 provides two approaches for processing queries to return search results—federated search and content crawling.
+Search in SharePoint provides two approaches for processing queries to return search results—federated search and content crawling.